cbonoz/money22/README.md

 #### Rewards
 Filecoin: Earn NFT rewards as you hit key investment milestones with your group.
 Aave: Embeded on the dashboard - initiate deposits and withdrawls from your WorkPool.
-Tempus: Another ethereum-based fixed-income provider.
+Tempus: Secondary ethereum-based fixed-income provider.
 Tempus portal embedded in the app dashboard (currently testnet).

 #### Experience
 Waku: Used for in-app chat, messaging obfuscated by the address.